aycetiner/meme-generator/README.md

 ## Built With

-Built with Flask JS, HTML and CSS
+Built with JS, HTML and CSS

 * [![JQuery][JQuery.com]][JQuery-url]